Article first published in 2016. Updated June 2019

 "They do the hard work, I just do the easy work," he says.

 “Jonny has always had faith in me.
 He’s paid out of his own pocket to send me to competitions in the past.
 The whole team at the Nuffield Health Tennis Academy and my fitness coach, Aaron in the gym have been amazing, I can’t thank them enough.”

 “My ultimate goal would be to win a Grand Slam, that’s any tennis player’s dream.
 That’ll be the way I know I’ve got to be the best I can be.”

-Three years on and Paul's tennis career is reaching new heights.
-Wimbledon has just awarded him a wildcard to this year's tournament.
-It will be his first appearance at a grand slam event.
+Three years on and Paul's tennis career has reached new heights.
+In 2019, Wimbledon has awarded him a wildcard to the tournament.
+It was his first appearance at a grand slam event.